kubeflow/manifests/README.md

 ### Change default user password

+If you have an identy provider (LDAP,GitHub,Google,Microsoft,OIDC,SAML,GitLab) available you should use that instead of static passwords and connect it to oauth2-proxy or Dex as explained in the sections above.
+This is best practices instead of using static passwords.

-For security reasons, we don't want to use the default password for the default Kubeflow user when installing in security-sensitive environments.
+For security reasons, we don't want to use the default static password for the default Kubeflow user when installing in security-sensitive environments.
 Instead, you should define your own password and apply it either **before creating the cluster** or **after creating the cluster**.

 Pick a password for the default user, with email `user@example.com`, and hash it using `bcrypt`: